stdm/stdm.github.io/_posts/2017-11-22-Some-bits-of-theory-to-better-understand-deep-learning.md

 ### Insights from information theory

-Naftali Tishbi and colleagues argue that neural nets learn in two distinct phases: first (and quickly), they coarsly fit the labels using the data, and then (longer) they learn to generalize by compressing the noisy data representation.
-We are proud to have Prof. Tishbi giving a keynote on this topic at [SDS 2018](http://www.sds2018.ch), the 5th Swiss Conference on Data Science!
+Naftali Tishby and colleagues argue that neural nets learn in two distinct phases: first (and quickly), they coarsly fit the labels using the data, and then (longer) they learn to generalize by compressing the noisy data representation.
+We are proud to have Prof. Tishby giving a keynote on this topic at [SDS 2018](http://www.sds2018.ch), the 5th Swiss Conference on Data Science!

 * [Paper 1](https://arxiv.org/abs/1703.00810) and [2](https://arxiv.org/abs/1503.02406) on arXiv

 * [Summary](https://theneuralperspective.com/2017/03/24/opening-the-black-box-of-deep-neural-networks-via-information/) on The Neural Perspective ([here](https://www.quantamagazine.org/new-theory-cracks-open-the-black-box-of-deep-learning-20170921/)'s also a more intuitive one)

-* Tishbi's [talk](https://www.youtube.com/watch?v=bLqJHjXihK8) start started the buzz
+* Tishby's [talk](https://www.youtube.com/watch?v=bLqJHjXihK8) start started the buzz

 ### Insights from neuroscience